Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with stomach (gastric) cancer, gastroesophageal junction or esophageal adenocarcinoma that has grown or spread to other parts of the body.
+• Adult patients with stomach (gastric) cancer, gastroesophageal junction or esophageal adenocarcinoma that has grown or spread to other parts of the body.
 In such cases, Opdivo is used in combination with fluoropyrimidine- and platinum-containing chemotherapy.

 Limitations of use